ROCm/rocSOLVER/rocsolver/docs/source/userguide_install.rst

 .. code-block:: bash

-    git clone -b <desired_branch_name> https://github.com/jzuniga-amd/rocSOLVER.git
+    git clone -b <desired_branch_name> https://github.com/ROCmSoftwarePlatform/rocSOLVER.git
-    cd rocsolver
+    cd rocSOLVER

 To build from source, some external dependencies such as CMake and Python are required.
 Additionally, if the library clients are to be built (by default they are not), then LAPACK, Boost and GoogleTest will be also required.
-The library clients, rocsolver-test and rocsolver-bench, provide the infrastructure for testing and benchmarking rocSOLVER.
-For more details on the library clients see the Design Documentation here: :ref:`clients_label`.
+(The library clients: rocsolver-test and rocsolver-bench, provide the infrastructure for testing and benchmarking rocSOLVER.
+For more details on the library clients see the Design Documentation here: :ref:`clients_label`).

 Using the install.sh script
 -------------------------------